Olafaloofian/Full-Stack-Project-Guide/README.md

 - Run `git pull origin main` while checked out to your branch
 - If you have merge conflicts, refer to the "Merge conflicts" section below
 - Add and commit your work with `git add .` and `git commit -m "commit after merge"`
+- If there are any new packages being used, run `npm i`

 ## Pushing code from your branch into main
 When you have a critical feature done in your branch and it needs to go into **main**: